osmose-engineering/implicitus/docs/mesh_generation.md

 * Construct Voronoi or lattice cells, yielding explicit vertex coordinates.
 * Produce edge connectivity so downstream tools can build struts or surfaces.

+### Edge diagnostics

+The front‑end’s `VoronoiCanvas` performs a lightweight sanity check on the edges returned from the meshing pipeline.
+After filtering long edges it warns when an edge’s endpoints share nearly the same **z** value—an indication that a 3D edge may have collapsed into a plane.
+In development this check can be made strict by setting `VORONOI_ASSERT_Z=true`, causing tests to fail fast when such degenerate edges appear.

 ## Unified Output

 The long‑term goal is to have `core_engine` provide a single authoritative